AudioNet/node-core-audio/README.md

 Known Issues / TODO
 =====

-* Create thread for Javascript/UI - allocations from javascript shouldn't cause crashes
 * Add FFTW to C++ extension, so you can get fast FFT's from javascript, and also register for the FFT of incoming audio, rather than the audio itself
 * Add support for streaming audio over sockets

-License - MIT
+License
 =====
-Copyright (c) 2012, Mike Vegeto (michael.vegeto@gmail.com)
-All rights reserved.

-See LICENSE file
+MIT - See LICENSE file.